 Mary’s father, Humphrey de Bohun, died.
 His fortune was divided between his two children, Eleanor and Mary who were made wards of King Edward III

 Mary’s sister, Eleanor, married Thomas of Woodstock, Duke of Gloucester, youngest son of King Edward III.
 They made their home at Pleshey Castle.

 Mary’s brother-in-law, Thomas of Woodstock, tried to steer Mary, who was resident at Pleshey Castle, towards entering a convent.
-He wanted to ensure that he inherited the Bohun fortune.
+He wanted to ensure that he inherited the whole Bohun fortune.

 1377 (21st June)

 King Edward III died.
 His grandson Richard, aged 10 years, became King Richard II